 Publishing image services

-ArcGIS Image Server is a licensing role of ArcGIS Server that extends the capability of serving raster data.
+The ArcGIS Image extension is a license added to ArcGIS for Serverwhich extends the capability of serving raster data.
 Specifically, it allows you to serve a mosaic dataset or a raster layer containing a mosaic function.
-When you are serving an image service, there are two license scenarios:
+Therefore, if you are serving an image service, the following are true:

-- Without ArcGIS Image Server, you can still serve a raster dataset or raster dataset layer.
+- Without the extension, you can serve a raster dataset or raster dataset layer.

-- With ArcGIS Image Server, you can serve a mosaic dataset or mosaic dataset layer.
+- With the extension, you can serve a mosaic dataset or mosaic dataset layer.

-- Puts your valuable imagery into use quickly.
+- Put your valuable imagery into use quickly.

-- Serves collections of imagery or lidar data as image services.
+- Serve collections of imagery or lidar data as image services.

-- Dynamically creates and serves mosaics from the original imagery, without the need to precompute the mosaics.
+- Dynamically create and serve mosaics from the original imagery, without the need to precompute the mosaics.

-- Serves multiple views using the original imagery.
+- Serve multiple views using the original imagery.

-- Accesses the catalogs of imagery that make up the mosaic dataset.
+- Access the catalogs of imagery that make up the mosaic dataset.

-- Exploits overlapping imagery, performs on-the-fly image processing, and explores temporal changes using the advanced image serving capabilities of this server.
+- Exploit overlapping imagery, perform on-the-fly image processing, and explore temporal changes using the advanced image serving capabilities of this extension.

-Additionally, map documents can contain raster data, but if you are serving one that contains a mosaic dataset, you will require ArcGIS Image Server.
+Additionally, map and globe documents can contain raster data, but if you are serving one that contains a mosaic dataset, you will require the Image extension.

-Creating, editing, or working with mosaic datasets in ArcGIS Desktop is not affected by the ArcGIS Image Server (there is no extension for ArcGIS Desktop).
+Creating, editing, or working with mosaic datasets in ArcGIS for Desktop is not affected by the ArcGIS Image extension (there is no extension for ArcGIS for Desktop).